Deploying a database raises several challenges:

 There are many options to customize the operations performed when creating the deployment script (useful mainly for updates):

 Here is an excerpt from a migration script.
-In this script the Product table is created, the Customer table schema has changed (changing the identity column increment) and is updated without loss of data using a temporary table, and the stored procedures associated with the modified tables are refreshed.
-We can see that the migration is capable of advanced modifications.
+In this script, the Product table is created, the Customer table schema has changed (the identity column increment was modified) and is updated without data loss using a temporary table, and the stored procedures associated with the modified tables are refreshed.
+This shows that the migration engine is capable of handling advanced schema changes.

 SQL